google_counter

 Treatment of metastatic prostate cancer

 Metastatic prostate cancer can correspond to any T-stage in the presence of metastases in the lymph nodes of the pelvis or distant organs.
-Prostate tumors most often metastasize to the bones of the skeleton, lungs, and liver.
+Prostate tumors most often metastasize to the bones, lungs, and liver.
 In the case of metastatic tumors, the most effective treatment methods are high-tech radionuclide therapy and androgen blockade.

 Bilateral orchiectomy and chemical castration are used to block the stimulating effect of androgens (testosterone) on the cells of the primary tumor and its metastases.
 In clinical practice, various mechanisms of androgen blockade are used, from removing the testes (the main source of androgens) to blocking tissue androgen receptors and increasing the level of antiandrogenic substances (estrogens).

 In this case, normal cells and tissues that do not have characteristic receptors are not exposed to radiation.
 Therapy with Lutetium-177 and Actinium-225 can only be carried out in a few medical institutions in Europe.
-They require complex technological production of radionuclide preparations (for example, a drug containing Lu-177 PSMA) and strict radiation protection measures.
+They require complex technological production of radionuclide preparations and strict radiation protection measures.

 In addition to the treatment with Lutetium-177, PSMA therapy with Actinium-225 and radionuclide treatment with Radium-223 are also carried out in men with bone metastases of prostate cancer.
 The separate article is devoted to the comparison of the effectiveness of various radionuclides for the treatment of metastatic prostate cancer.

 Men with metastatic hormone-resistant tumors can also receive immunotherapy.
-This treatment works even when chemotherapy, radiotherapy and hormone therapy are not effective anymore.
-In Germany, 4 types of immunotherapy are used: dendritic cell vaccines (Sipuleucel-T), monoclonal antibody preparations, immune response checkpoint inhibitors (CTLA-4, PD-1/PD-L1) and CAR T-cell therapy.
+This treatment works even when chemotherapy, radiotherapy, and hormone therapy are not effective anymore.
+In Germany, 4 types of immunotherapy are used: dendritic cell vaccines, monoclonal antibody preparations, immune response checkpoint inhibitors (CTLA-4, PD-1/PD-L1), and CAR T-cell therapy.

 Symptomatic therapy is aimed at improving the quality of life.
-This includes painkillers, drugs to correct anemia, restore weight reduced due to illness, etc. For men diagnosed with a metastatic tumor, bisphosphonates are additionally prescribed.
-Bisphosphonates stop the destruction of bone tissue, reduces pain, and, to some extent, has an antitumor effect (reduces the blood supply to metastases).
+This includes painkillers, drugs to correct anemia, restore weight lost due to illness, etc. For men diagnosed with a metastatic tumor, bisphosphonates are additionally prescribed.
+Bisphosphonates stop the destruction of bone tissue, reduce pain, and, to some extent, have an antitumor effect (reduce the blood supply to metastases).
 German clinics offer modern drugs prescribed every four weeks and have an extremely low risk of side effects.

 Cost of the prostate cancer treatment abroad

-Da Vinci prostatectomy for prostate cancer treatment20,440 EUR
+Da Vinci prostatectomy for prostate cancer treatment24,740 EUR

-Treatment of prostate cancer with high-intensity focused ultrasound (HIFU)22,600 EUR
+Treatment of prostate cancer with high-intensity focused ultrasound (HIFU)27,400 EUR

-Treating prostate cancer with conventional radiation therapy22,480 EUR
+Treating prostate cancer with conventional radiation therapy22,270 EUR

-Interstitial radiation therapy (brachytherapy) for prostate cancer treatment18,110 EUR
+Interstitial radiation therapy (brachytherapy) for prostate cancer treatment22,510 EUR

-Intensity-modulated radiation therapy (IMRT) for the treatment of prostate cancer28,300 EUR
+Intensity-modulated radiation therapy (IMRT) for the treatment of prostate cancer27,300 EUR

-In addition to the method of treating prostate cancer, the cost of a medical program for treating prostate cancer depends on the level of the hospital (it must offer all the necessary technical and medical resources) and the position of the attending physician (for example, treatment is paid separately by the head of the department).
+In addition to the method of treating prostate cancer, the cost of a medical program for treating prostate cancer depends on the level of the hospital (it must offer all the necessary technical and medical resources) and the position of the attending physician (for example, treatment by the head of the department is more expensive).

 The list of the leading specialized clinics for prostate cancer treatment in Germany includes: